 - A Critical Moment for the 2020 Census and Why Philanthropy Should Care

 - Foundation Sign-on Letter: The Funders Census Initiative under the leadership of the Bauman Foundation is circulating a sign-on letter for foundations.
-Interested foundations can add their name to the letter by filling out the sign-on form by July 16, 2018.
+Interested foundations can add their name to the letter by filling out the sign-on form.

 Funders' Committee for Civic Participation